-- Lean protein from both plant-based and animal-based sources: Include nuts, seeds, milk, tofu, beans, and lean meats such as chicken without skin, turkey and lean pork.
+- Lean protein from both plant-based and animal-based sources: Include nuts, seeds, milk, tofu, beans, and lean meats such as chicken without skin, turkey, and lean pork.
 Eating up to 12 ounces each week of low-mercury fish and shellfish (salmon, shrimp, canned light tuna, pollock, and catfish) is healthy during pregnancy.

 - Healthful fats: Olive oil, walnuts, almonds, and avocados are good choices

 - Drinks: Water, seltzer, decaffeinated tea, and low-fat milk.
-Be sure to drink at least 8 cups of water daily while you’re pregnant to supply enough for the needs of your baby and for amniotic fluid.
+Be sure to drink at least 8 cups of water daily while pregnant to supply enough for the needs of your baby and for amniotic fluid.

 Pregnancy Food Cravings

-See the recipe below for a healthy, sweet and salty treat that boosts your nutrient intake and can satisfy your cravings.
+See the recipe below for a healthy, sweet, and salty treat that boosts your nutrient intake and can satisfy your cravings.

 Meat, eggs, and milk are some of the most common food aversions during pregnancy.
 Aversions, like cravings, are thought to be linked to changing hormone levels.
-Eliminating healthful foods can lead to deficiencies of important nutrients in your pregnancy diet.
+Eliminating healthful foods can lead to deficiencies of essential nutrients in your pregnancy diet.
 It’s important to be sure you’re getting the nutrients you need, and if you are not able to tolerate many foods, consider these strategies:

 - If you cannot stomach the thought of any protein-rich foods such as meat or fish, choose tofu, Greek yogurt, nuts and nut butters, string cheese, and quinoa.

 - Maybe the salad you have for lunch every day makes you gag.
 Forget salads and try fresh vegetables such as broccoli, carrots, and cauliflower, toss with olive oil, sprinkle with salt and roast them.
-The flavor is completely different than fresh lettuce and you may be able to tolerate some of the same foods but prepared differently.
+The flavor is completely different than fresh lettuce, and you may be able to tolerate some of the same foods but prepared differently.